 Who said you had to give up everything, right?

 How to Drink Without Ruining Your Skin

 Gaining clear skin after an alcohol indulge is not impossible, it just takes strategy and determination!
 Here are some tips to get you on the right track!

 - Drink water in between each alcoholic drink to stay hydrated.

 - Don’t forget to do your morning and evening skincare routine to help fight the effects of alcohol (stay consistent for those times when you need it most).

 - Don’t drink on an empty stomach (to reduce and cushion the immediate shock).

 - Think about your drink selection carefully and choose a more skin-safe option.

 Having the occasional drink doesn't have to result in continuous breakouts.
-The key is to plan ahead.
+The key is to plan.
 All-natural skincare is the safeguard for those times when life happens and the good times roll.
 The next time you're in the mood for a drink, think about it, drink responsibly, and make sure that you're fortifying your skin with the best you can give it!